 Normal minimum entry requirements

-The minimum academic entry requirement for this nutrition course is 4 GCSEs grades A to C. Equivalent international qualifications will also be accepted.
+The minimum academic entry requirement for this nutrition course is 4 GCSEs grades A to C (4 to 9).
+Equivalent international qualifications will also be accepted.

 Prior Learning and Prior Experiential Learning